-159999 History Versus Hollywood This course will ask the students to partake in a deeper investigation of the historical events through research, class discussion, lecture, and primary and secondary sources.
+159999 History Versus Hollywood This course will ask the students to partake in a deeper investigation of the historical events through research, class discussion, lecture, and primary / secondary sources.
 After the initial investigation takes place, the class will watch a correlating Hollywood production of the same event and the students will be asked to analyze the film with a critical eye, looking for bias, accuracy, hidden agendas, similarities and differences, and to write a film review using proper evidence to support their statements.
 This course will be focused on writing, critical thinking, analysis, and research.
 By registering for this course, students and families agree and understand that some topics, films and materials will be mature in nature.
-0.5 Credit (Grade 11 or 12) (0377)
+0.5 Credit (Grade 11 or 12) (0377) 159999 Evolution of Music A (Origins-1960s) This course examines the early pioneers of music and genres such as Gospel, Blues, Country, Jazz, and R&B. In bringing together these musical bloodlines, Rock and Roll also brought people together from across regions, race and class lines, and finally, across oceans.
+This section studies the birth of rock and roll through the British Invasion, 1940s-1960s.
+0.5 Credit (Grade 11 or 12) (0370)